dlevenstein/SOSpikingModel/RunCodes/README.md

 * `s0`: initial value for synapses `s`

-## `AdLIFfunction`:
+## `EMAdLIFfunction`:
- Adaptating Leaky Integrate and Fire Neuron with Conductance-based synapses and adaptation.
+ Adaptating Leaky Integrate and Fire Neuron with Conductance-based synapses and adaptation, with inhibitory plasticity from inhibitory to excitatory and inhibitory to inhibitory neurons.
 Solver is forward euler.

+ Neuron Model: Leaky Integrate and Fire

+ Synapse Model: Conductance-based with exponential jump to 1

+ Plasticity Model: Symmetrical STDP model for Inhibitory to Inhibitory and Inhibitory to Excitatory Neurons

+ Solver: Forward Euler with Euler Mayurama

 | Dynamic State Variables |  |  |
 | --- | --- | --- |